Brighton Foodies Festival 2026

-Foodies Festival – the UK’s biggest touring gourmet food and music festival series – returns to Brighton for a huge May Bank Holiday weekend from 4th – 6th May.
-Featuring a star-studded line-up of celebrity chefs and chart-topping music stars, including Sister Sledge, Scouting For Girls and Symphonic Ibiza Orchestra.
+The UK’s biggest touring gourmet food and music festival series returns to Brighton for a huge May Bank Holiday weekend from 2nd – 4th May.
+Featuring a star-studded line-up of celebrity chefs and chart-topping music stars, including Bewitched (yes those legends from childhood), Boyzlife and Scouting for Girls.

-In The Kids Cookery School, Foodies SuperChefs make cooking fun, helping younger guests to prepare delicious food which they can take away and enjoy.
-Masterclasses in the Drinks Theatre include tutored Champagne, Beer, Cider, Cocktail and Wine-tasting.
+In The Kids Cookery School, Foodies SuperChefs make cooking fun, helping younger guests to prepare delicious food which they can take away and enjoy, ideal if you’re attending with the little ones and need to keep them busy.

 My Foodie Festival Tips